xxl4/me/source/_posts/IT-security-2024-09-24.md

 **What is Email Spam?**

-Email spam, also known as unsolicited bulk email (UBE), is an indiscriminate sending of unwanted electronic mail messages to multiple recipients.
-It often contains unsolicited commercial offers, false or misleading claims, or malicious content.
+Email spam refers to unsolicited, bulk electronic messages sent to large numbers of email addresses.
+These messages are typically sent by automated programs known as "bots" or "spambots."

 **Characteristics of Spam Emails:**

+* **Unrequested and unsolicited:** Spam emails are not wanted by the recipient and are sent without their consent.
-* Sent to a large number of recipients without their consent
+* **Bulk in nature:** Spammers send messages to a large number of addresses in a short period.
-* Often contains promotional, advertising, or fraudulent content
+* **Commercial or malicious content:** Spam emails often contain advertisements, phishing attempts, or malware.
-* Uses deceptive subject lines or "from" addresses
+* **Misleading subject lines:** They often use deceptive or sensational subject lines to trick recipients into opening them.
-* May include malicious attachments or links
-* Sent from fake or compromised email accounts

-**How to Fight Spam:**
+**Fighting Email Spam**

 **1. Use Spam Filters:**

-* Enable spam filters in your email client or use a third-party spam detection service.
+* Enable spam filters in your email client or online email service.
+These filters automatically identify and redirect spam messages to a designated folder.
-* Train your spam filters by marking emails as spam or not spam.

-**2. Do Not Share Your Email Address:**

-* Only provide your email address when necessary, and avoid using it for online forms.
-* Use a dedicated email address for subscriptions and online shopping.

-**3. Be Cautious of Phishing Emails:**
+**2. Be Cautious of Phishing Links:**

-* Never click on links or open attachments from unknown senders.
+* Never click on links or attachments in unsolicited emails.
+Phishing emails often contain links that lead to malicious websites designed to steal sensitive information.
-* Verify the authenticity of the email sender before taking any action.
-* Check the URL carefully before entering sensitive information or financial data.

-**4. Report Spam:**
+**3. Report Spam Emails:**

-* Mark spam emails as spam in your email client.
+* Mark spam emails as "spam" in your email client or report them to the relevant authorities.
+This helps improve the effectiveness of spam filters.

-* Forward spam emails to your email provider or to anti-spam organizations like Spamhaus.
+**4. Create Strong Passwords:**

+* Use strong passwords that are difficult to guess and avoid using the same password for multiple accounts.
+Weak passwords can make your email account vulnerable to spammers.

-**5. Use Disposable Email Addresses:**
+**5. Use Email Privacy Services:**

-* Create temporary email addresses for use with online accounts or forms.
-* This helps prevent your real email address from being harvested by spammers.

-**6. Educate Others:**

-* Inform friends, family, and colleagues about spam and how to fight it.
-* Encourage them to follow good email practices and to report spam.

-**7. Use Advanced Spam Protection Tools:**

-* Consider using AI-powered spam filters or email security services that provide additional layers of protection against sophisticated spam campaigns.

-**8. Keep Your Operating Systems and Software Up-to-Date:**

-* Regularly update your operating system and email software to patch security vulnerabilities that spammers may exploit.

-**9. Use Virtual Private Networks (VPNs):**

-* VPNs can help mask your IP address, making it harder for spammers to target your email account.
+* Consider using email privacy services that offer encrypted and protected communication channels.
+These services can help prevent spammers from accessing your email address.

-**10. Block Spammers:**
+**6. Block Spammers:**

-* Add spammers to your email's blocked sender list.
+* Add known spammers to your blocked list in your email client.
+This will prevent them from sending you future emails.

-* Use social media plugins that block spammers on popular platforms.
+**7. Limit Sharing Your Email Address:**

+* Be cautious about sharing your email address publicly on social media, forums, or websites.
+Spammers often harvest email addresses from such sources.

+**8. Use Anti-Malware Software:**

+* Install and keep anti-malware software on your computer to detect and remove any malicious programs that may have infiltrated your system through spam emails.

+**9. Educate Yourself and Others:**

+* Stay informed about the latest spam techniques and educate others on the dangers of spam.
+By raising awareness, you can help reduce the spread of spam.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive Keyless Entry (PKE) is an advanced automotive technology that allows drivers to lock, unlock, and start their vehicles without using a traditional key.
-It uses radio frequency identification (RFID) technology to communicate between the vehicle and a key fob or smartphone.

-Here's how PKE works:

-1. **Unlocking:** When the driver approaches the vehicle with the key fob or smartphone in their pocket or purse, the RFID chip inside the device sends a signal to the vehicle's antenna.

-2. **Verification:** The vehicle's control unit verifies the signal and checks if the device is authorized to access the vehicle.

-3. **Unlocking Doors:** If the device is authorized, the control unit sends a command to unlock the vehicle's doors.
-This can be done automatically as the driver gets close or by pressing a button on the door handle.

-4. **Starting the Engine:** Once the doors are unlocked, the driver can enter the vehicle and start the engine without inserting a key.
-The key fob or smartphone typically has a "start" button that sends a secure signal to the vehicle's ignition system.

-5. **Locking:** When the driver exits the vehicle and moves away, the system detects the absence of the authorized device and automatically locks the doors.

-PKE offers several advantages over traditional key-based entry systems:

-* **Convenience:** No need to fumble with keys or search for them in pockets or bags.
-* **Hands-free operation:** Doors unlock and the engine starts while the key fob or smartphone remains in the driver's pocket or purse.
-* **Enhanced security:** RFID signals are encrypted and difficult to intercept or duplicate, making it harder for unauthorized individuals to access the vehicle.
-* **Comfort:** Even on cold or rainy days, drivers can simply approach their vehicle and enter without having to expose keys to the elements.
-* **Smart functionality:** Some PKE systems can also be integrated with remote start, smartphone apps, and other connected car features.
+Passive Keyless Entry (PKE) is a system that allows a vehicle to be unlocked and started without the need to physically insert a key into the lock or ignition.
+Instead, a small fob or key card is carried by the user and communicates with the vehicle's computer system via radio waves.
+When the fob is in close proximity to the vehicle, the computer system detects its presence and unlocks the doors and allows the engine to be started without the need for a key.
+PKE systems are becoming increasingly common on new vehicles and offer a number of advantages over traditional key-based systems, such as increased convenience and security.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Mvine, Spheron Exoskeletons, and Fluid Robotics
+First CyberBoost Catalyse startup cohort named:
+* **Aethera** - A cyber risk modeling platform enabling businesses to quantify, understand, and mitigate their cyber risks.
+* **Arkose Labs** - A fraud prevention platform that protects businesses from account takeover, online payment fraud, and other automated attacks.
+* **Axonius** - A cybersecurity asset management platform that helps organizations identify, track, and manage all of their IT assets.
+* **Cado Security** - A cybersecurity company that provides cloud-based security solutions for businesses.
+* **Cymulate** - A cybersecurity training platform that helps organizations improve their security posture through hands-on simulations.
+* **Cyware** - A cybersecurity platform that enables organizations to manage their security operations, threat intelligence, and incident response.
+* **Darktrace** - A cybersecurity company that specializes in artificial intelligence-powered threat detection and response.
+* **EclecticIQ** - A cybersecurity company that provides threat intelligence, risk analytics, and security operations services.
+* **FireEye** - A cybersecurity company that provides a wide range of security solutions, including network security, endpoint security, and cloud security.
+* **Fortinet** - A cybersecurity company that specializes in network security appliances and managed security services.
+* **Mandiant** - A cybersecurity company that provides incident response, threat intelligence, and security assessments.
+* **Palo Alto Networks** - A cybersecurity company that specializes in next-generation firewalls and network security.
+* **Proofpoint** - A cybersecurity company that provides email security, cloud security, and security awareness training.
+* **Rapid7** - A cybersecurity company that provides security vulnerability management, penetration testing, and incident response.
+* **SentinelOne** - A cybersecurity company that specializes in endpoint security.
+* **Tanium** - A cybersecurity company that provides endpoint management and security solutions.
+* **Tenable** - A cybersecurity company that specializes in vulnerability management and security assessment.
+* **Trend Micro** - A cybersecurity company that provides a wide range of security solutions, including network security, endpoint security, and cloud security.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)

 Published: Mon, 16 Sep 2024 08:45:00 GMT

-**Headline:** Crest secures FCDO funding to help overseas countries increase their cyber-readiness
+**Crest secures FCDO funding to help overseas countries increase their cyber-readiness**

-**Body:**

-Crest, a leading UK-based cyber security organization, has been awarded £1.5 million in funding from the Foreign, Commonwealth & Development Office (FCDO) to support its work in helping overseas countries strengthen their cyber-resilience.
+Crest, the not-for-profit organisation that helps build a more secure and resilient digital world, has secured funding from the UK Foreign, Commonwealth and Development Office (FCDO) to support its work in helping overseas countries increase their cyber-readiness.

-The funding will enable Crest to provide technical assistance and capacity building to governments and organizations in developing countries, with a focus on strengthening their ability to prevent, detect, and respond to cyber threats.
+The funding will be used to support Crest's work in developing and delivering cyber security training and capacity building programmes in a number of countries around the world.
+The programmes will focus on helping countries to develop the skills and knowledge they need to defend against cyber-attacks and to protect their critical national infrastructure.

-**Key points:**

-* Crest will work with partners in up to 12 countries over the next three years.
-* The project will focus on building capacity in areas such as incident response, threat intelligence, and cyber security governance.
-* Crest will also work to develop and share best practices and lessons learned with other countries.

-Crest CEO Nick Patience said: "This funding will allow us to build on our existing work in overseas cyber security and make a significant contribution to improving the cyber-resilience of developing countries.
-By working with governments and organizations on the ground, we can help them protect their critical infrastructure, businesses, and citizens from cyber threats."

-FCDO Minister for Africa Vicky Ford said: "The UK is committed to supporting developing countries in strengthening their cyber security capabilities.
-This funding will help Crest to continue its valuable work in building the capacity of overseas governments and organizations to prevent, detect, and respond to cyber threats."

-Crest has a proven track record in delivering cyber security projects overseas.
-The organization has worked with governments and organizations in countries including Ukraine, Ghana, and Albania.
-Crest was also a key partner in the development of the International Telecommunication Union's (ITU) Global Cybersecurity Agenda.

-**Additional information:**
+Crest's CEO, Ian Glover, said: "We are delighted to have secured this funding from the FCDO.
+It will enable us to continue our work in helping countries around the world to increase their cyber-readiness.

+"Cyber-attacks are a major threat to national security and economic prosperity.
+By helping countries to build their capacity to defend against these attacks, we can help to make the world a safer place."

+The FCDO's funding will support Crest's work in a number of countries, including:

+* **Bangladesh:** Crest is working with the Bangladesh Computer Council to develop a national cyber security strategy and to train government officials in cyber security best practices.
+* **Ghana:** Crest is working with the Ghana National Cyber Security Centre to develop a national cyber security incident response plan and to train law enforcement officers in cybercrime investigation techniques.
+* **Jamaica:** Crest is working with the Jamaica Defence Force to develop a cyber security training programme for military personnel.
+* **Kenya:** Crest is working with the Kenya National Communications Authority to develop a national cyber security framework and to train government officials in cyber security best practices.
-* Crest is a not-for-profit organization that provides cyber security services and advice to governments, businesses, and individuals.
+* **Sri Lanka:** Crest is working with the Sri Lanka Computer Emergency Readiness Team to develop a national cyber security incident response plan and to train government officials in cyber security best practices.

-* The FCDO is the UK government department responsible for promoting the UK's interests overseas.
-* The UK is a leading player in the global fight against cyber threats.
-The government has invested heavily in cyber security measures and is committed to working with partners around the world to improve cyber-resilience.
+Crest's work in these countries is part of its wider commitment to helping to build a more secure and resilient digital world.
+Crest believes that everyone has the right to live in a world where they can use technology safely and securely, and it is working to make that a reality.

 ## Automation driving SD-WAN optimisation
 [Read more](https://www.computerweekly.com/feature/Automation-driving-SD-WAN-optimisation)